yxxadmin/learngit/readme.txt

-Git is very good system.
+Git is vety best  system.
 Git is free software.